 NAMI Family-to-Family is taught by NAMI-trained family members who have been there, and includes presentations, discussion and interactive exercises.

-NAMI Stanislaus presents this class to consumers with a team of at least two trained peers who can help consumers deal with their illness and maintain their recovery.
-It runs for 10 weeks.
+NAMI Stanislaus presents this 8 week class to consumers with a team of at least two trained peers who can help consumers deal with their illness and maintain their recovery:

-NAMI Provider Education introduces mental health professionals to the unique perspectives of individuals living with mental illness and their families.
+NAMI Provider Education introduces mental health professionals to the unique perspectives of individuals living with mental health conditions and their families.
 You’ll develop enhanced empathy for their daily challenges and recognize the importance of including them in all aspects of the treatment process.

-NAMI Provider Education is a 15 hour program of in-service training taught by a team consisting of an adult with mental illness, a family member and a mental health professional.
+NAMI Provider Education is a 15 hour program of in-service training taught by a team consisting of two adults living with a mental health condition, two family members and a mental health professional.

 In Our Own Voice (IOOV) (pdf download)

-The IOOV presentation demonstrates how individuals with severe mental illness experience recovery.
+The IOOV presentation demonstrates how individuals with severe mental health conditions experience recovery.
 Each program presenter has been through training to translate the story of his or her own struggles and successes.
-It is a powerful anti-stigma tool that can change hearts, minds and attitudes about mental illness.
+It is a powerful anti-stigma tool that can change hearts, minds and attitudes about mental health conditions.
 It is a 60-minute presentation, which also uses a DVD of other people in recovery.

 NAMI offers several support groups for family members and consumers each month.
-Look under our support groups or call the NAMI office (209) 558-4555 for times and dates.
+Look under our support groups or call the NAMI office (209) 558-4555 or Dar (209) 656-8855 for times and dates.

 The Presentation for Professionals is a 60-Minute presentation designed to provide a brief introduction to the topics of mental health, mental health conditions, stigma, how to reduce stigma, and create a more accepting and inclusive environment.